RickStrahl/SetResolution/README.md

 > **Use at your own risk.** Setting an invalid display mode can [leave your screen inaccessible](#fark-i-set-a-resolution-that-doesnt-work-now-what).
 Use only with supported display modes.
 >
 > For safety we ask for a key press to accept, after changing mode by default.
-You can override the key requirement with `-noprompt`.
+You can override prompt requirement with `-noprompt`.

 ## Basic Usage
 Most common usage is via a pre-defined profile name: